ReaMOT: A Benchmark and Framework for Reasoning-based Multi-Object Tracking: Benchmark

-\textbf{Step 3: Manual Annotation and Re-checking.} The characteristics provided by GPT-4o \cite{achiam2023gpt} are summarized and generalized manually.
-After being reviewed by multiple individuals, the final reasoning-based language instructions are obtained.
+\textbf{Step 3: Manual Annotation and Re-checking.} The characteristics provided by GPT-4o \cite{hurst2024gpt} are summarized and generalized manually.
+After manual review, the final language instructions with reasoning characteristics are obtained.
 These instructions can cover simple features such as the targets' appearance or motion characteristics, as well as more complex attributes like human cognitive activities or vehicle movement trends.
 It is important to note that these instructions require deep reasoning to analyze and determine which targets they describe.
-For example, the instruction "The people in the scene are close, possibly family members." requires reasoning to determine which individuals in the video are close to each other, and may have a familial relationship.
+For example, the instruction “The people in the scene are close, possibly family members.” requires reasoning to determine which individuals in the video are close to each other, and may have a familial relationship.

+Following the above procedure, we construct the ReaMOT Challenge dataset.
+A critical feature of the dataset is that target annotations are spatiotemporally dynamic.
+Rather than fixing identities based solely on initial appearance, the ground-truth bounding boxes strictly follow the evolving semantic state defined by the language instructions.
+This dynamic protocol can be illustrated in complex scenarios.
+For instance, given the prompt “track the attacking players.” in a basketball sequence, annotations exclusively correspond to the team currently holding ball possession.
+When a turnover or defensive rebound occurs, the semantic state shifts immediately.
+As a result, trajectories of the previous offensive players are terminated, and new attacking players are dynamically initialized.
+In this way, the annotated targets remain strictly and continuously aligned with the language instructions throughout the video.